How to contact us

 Feeling unwell/high temperature

-If your seizures increase this could be a sign of underlying infection e.g., dental infections, ear, nose and throat infections, cellulitis/pressure areas, chest infection, urine infection.
+If your seizures increase this could be a sign of underlying infection e.g., dental infections, ear, nose and throat infections, cellulitis/pressure areas, chest infection, or urine infection.
 If you see signs of infection particularly if this is a known seizure trigger, please ensure you have a medical review with your GP.

 Bladder and bowel